dnalencastre/diatomite/README.md

 - API server relies on Bottles' internal web server, which is not meant for production, and may not allow more than one concurrent connection.
 - Message passing serialization is a bit awkward.
 - Listeners may be tuned outside of a radio receiver's range.
+- Api responses for invalid requests is a broken connection.

 Next steps:
 1. Create test scripts, with as close to full code coverage as possible.t